bglamadrid/pugtail/README.md

 An opinionated project template to design and develop static websites without resorting to use an entire framework for the job.

+It encourages to write as little markup as possible, still keeping it easy to read & convey from its corresponding HTML and CSS syntax and semantics.

 # Features